 We have assisted Airmic to produce a guide for policyholders on Continuity Clauses, which some in the insurance market are using to prepare for the impact of Brexit.
-The clauses aim to provide a level of contract continuity in the … Continue reading

 In Allianz Insurance and Sirius International Insurance Corporation v Tonicstar Limited EWCA Civ 434, the Court of Appeal has reversed the decision of the High Court on whether a party-appointed arbitrator met the contractual requirements as to requisite experience.
 The dispute arose under a reinsurance contract that incorporated the “Excess Loss Clauses” of the Joint Excess Loss Committee.
 The arbitration clause required the arbitrators to have “experience of insurance and reinsurance”.
 The Court of Appeal held that that an English QC with experience of insurance and reinsurance law was sufficient to comply with this requirement.

 In Mutual Energy Ltd v Starr Underwriting Agents Ltd EWHC 590 (TCC), Mr Justice Coulson considered the proper construction of a clause which prevented insurers from avoiding the policy for non-disclosure unless that non-disclosure was "deliberate or fraudulent".
 The Judge held that a non-disclosure would only be "deliberate or fraudulent" if the insured deliberately withheld information knowing that it was required to be disclosed.
 Insurers were not entitled to avoid the policy where the insured withheld information in the honest but mistaken belief that the information did not need to be disclosed.

 In Aspen Insurance UK Limited v Adana Construction Limited EWCA Civ 176, the Court of Appeal considered the meaning of a "Product" under the terms of a Building Services Combined Liability Policy.
 The Court of Appeal adopted a purposive interpretation in the context of a policy which was intended by the parties to cover a wide range of circumstances in which liability would arise.